Jacqueleneee/CMPS-112---Comparative-Programming-Languages/README.md

 This website may require a login which is known mainly only to students and instructors.

 I have provided the assignments and their completed code in their respective directory /asg#/code.
-They all require their our programming language which students indicate with a hashbang or indicate it in their .bash_profile/ .bashrc.
+They all require their programming language which students indicate with a hashbang or indicate it in their .bash_profile/ .bashrc.

 Example:
 ```